Enchanted23/Enchanted23.github.io/blog/tech/_posts/2017-12-10-Zero-Shot Activity Recognition.md

 ## References

-**Upadhyay Shyam, Chang Kai-Wei, Zou James, Taddy Matt, and Kala Adam.
+**Rowan Zellers and Yejin Choi.
 2017.
-Beyond bilingual: Multi-sense word embeddings using multilingual context.
-In ICLR.**
+Zero-Shot Activity Recognition with Verb Attribute Induction.
+In EMNLP.**